jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 Designing and implementing the observer design pattern, and how to proceed, will be covered in more detail in lecture and lab.

-#### Priority Level 3 : Implement a Bus Depot Utilizing a Strategy Pattern
+#### Priority Level 3 : Implement a Bus Depot (Refactor the Factory) so it uses Deployment Strategies

 To enhance the simulation even further, you will create a Bus Depot (a re-factoring of your factory pattern) that uses strategies to determine the type of buses to be deployed on a route.
 For example, depending on the time of day, only medium and large buses may be deployed in an a prespecifed sequence -- or only small buses.